mkport/mbtiproject/README.md

 If you use the data, please keep the above in mind and take care in cleaning the data for proper analysis. <br />
 Please use these project files for learning purposes only.
 Please do not claim the files as your own. <br />
 ## Summary of Personality Type Tests
-I did research on the personality tests for this project using Google and I am not an expert, but here is a brief summary of the tests:<br />
+I did research on the personality tests for this project using Google.
+Please keep in mind that I am not an expert in them, but I hope this summary is helpful for understanding the project.<br />
++ MBTI: There are 16 MBTI types based on 8 cognitive functions (Ni, Ne, Si, Se, Fi, Fe, Ti, Te).
+These 8 functions stand for  i**N**tuition, **S**ensing, **F**eeling, **T**hinking, and are **I**ntroverted or **E**xtraverted.
+Each of the 16 types has 4 functions attributed to them.
+The first function is the dominant one, the next is auxiliary, then tertiary, and last inferior.
+Let me provide an example:
+   + ENFJ: Dominant Extroverted Feeling (Fe), Auxiliary Introverted Intuition (Ni), Teritary Extroverted Sensing (Se), Inferior Introverted Thinking (Ti)
+   + ENFJ stands for Extraverted Intuition Feeling Judging, and its opposite type ISTP is Introverted Sensing Thinking Perceiving.
+      + Basing MBTI types off of cognitive functions is preferred rather than using this method; I included both in this project.
-+
++ Enneagram: There are
 ## Files in Project
 + [top.csv](docs/top.csv): data file of the top 250 characters <br />
 + [top250.py](docs/top250.py): python file analyzing the characters' personality types visually